Siege: Police sieges

-Most standoffs are much shorter than traditional military sieges, often lasting mere hours or days at most, though lengthy sieges may still occur, albeit rarely, such as the 51-day-long 1993 Waco siege.
-The vast majority of standoffs end in a peaceful resolution (i.e. 1973 New York City hostage incident), though some may end in a police or military assault (i.e. 1994 Air France Flight 8969 hijacking, 1980 Iranian Embassy siege) or, in the worst-case scenarios, the deaths of police, suspects, or hostages (i.e. 1985 MOVE bombing, 1985 EgyptAir Flight 648 hijacking, 2004 Beslan school siege, 2022 Robb Elementary School shooting).
-The aforementioned worst-case scenarios often result from poor planning, tactics, or negotiations on the part of the police or military (e.g. accidental killings of hostages by Unit 777 during the EgyptAir Flight 648 hijacking), or from violent acts committed by the suspects (e.g. suicide bombings and hostage executions during the Beslan school siege).
+Most standoffs are much shorter than military sieges, often lasting hours or days at most.
+Lengthy sieges may still occur, albeit rarely, such as the 51-day-long 1993 Waco siege.
+Most standoffs end in a peaceful resolution (i.e. 1973 Brooklyn hostage crisis, 1997 Roby standoff), though some may end in a police or military assault (i.e. 1994 Air France Flight 8969 hijacking, 1980 Iranian Embassy siege) or, in the worst-case scenarios, the deaths of authorities, hostage-takers, or hostages (i.e. 1985 MOVE bombing, 1985 EgyptAir Flight 648 hijacking, 2004 Beslan school siege, 2022 Robb Elementary School shooting).
+The aforementioned worst-case scenarios often result from poor planning, tactics, or negotiations on the part of the authorities (e.g. accidental killings of hostages by Unit 777 during the EgyptAir Flight 648 hijacking), or from violent acts committed by the hostage-takers (e.g. suicide bombings and executions during the Beslan school siege).

-One of the complications facing police in a siege involving hostages is Stockholm syndrome, where hostages may develop a sympathetic rapport with their captors.
-This is considered positively if it keeps the hostage from being harmed, but there have been cases where hostages have tried to shield the captors during an assault or refused to cooperate with the authorities in bringing prosecutions.

 In some jurisdictions, depending on certain circumstances, standoffs that would usually be handled by police may be transferred to the military.
 For example, in the United Kingdom, standoffs with terrorists may be transferred to military responsibility for a military assault on the besieged.
 The threat of such an action ended the 1975 Balcombe Street siege, but the 1980 Iranian Embassy siege ended in a military assault and the deaths of all but one of the hostage-takers.